 The income tax provision from operations includes federal as well as state and local taxes.
-The tax provision for 2017 and 2016 represents effective tax rates of 9.7% and 38.9%, respectively.
+The tax provision for 2018 and 2017 represents effective tax rates of 25.0% and 9.7%, respectively.
 The difference between these effective rates and the federal statutory rate is principally due to state income taxes as well as other adjustments.

-On December 22, 2017, the Tax Cuts and Jobs Act was signed into law.
+In addition, on December 22, 2017, the Tax Cuts and Jobs Act was signed into law.
 This law reduced the highest Corporate Federal Income Tax rate from 35% to 21% and resulted in a reduction of the Company net deferred tax bracket.
 The reduction reduced our income tax expense in 2017 by \$ 7.1 million.
 Without this reduction, our effective tax rate for 2017 would have been 38.4%.
-Due to this legislation, our effective tax rate for 2018 and beyond will be lower.